-That said, broadbanding comes with potential drawbacks.
+That said, broadband comes with potential drawbacks.
 For instance, if two workers are in the same band and doing similar work, it can be hard to justify paying them differently.
 Additionally, promotions can be tricky.
-With broad pay grades, it can be harder and take longer for people to move into more significant positions.
+With broad pay grades, it can be harder and take longer for people to move into more critical positions.

 Ultimately, employees want to feel like their organizations respect and value their work.
 That means having pay conversations that focus less on rigid adherence to policy and more on working with individuals to arrive at compensation decisions that will keep your best talent.
 In a stable economy, your best talent is always the most mobile, and it’s best not to encourage them to find higher compensation on the outside.

 By filling out this form, you submit your information to Viventium, who will use it to communicate with you regarding updates and other services.